 The University is divided academically into six divisions and eighteen departments.
 Courses are offered for undergraduate majors and pre-professional programs, and one graduate degree, the MBA.
-Introduced for fall 2015 are 19 new and redesigned majors—with new offerings that include Music Theatre, 3-D Printing & Modeling, Forensic Computing, Health Science and Art Therapy.
+Introduced for fall 2015 are new and redesigned majors and concentrations—with new offerings that include Music Theatre, 3-D Printing & Modeling, Forensic Computing, Health Science and Art Therapy.

 Also launched fall 2015 is a brand new Liberal Studies Curriculum comprised of four interdisciplinary categories, and the new Wesleyan Heritage course that builds upon the Wesleyan Experience course designed for all new freshmen and transfer undergraduate students.

 Signature degree programs at Kansas Wesleyan University include Emergency Management, Criminal Justice, Nursing, Christian Ministry, Teacher Education, and Environmental Studies and Community Resilience.